sarvesh-kale/sat_testing_project/README.md

 2.This project will not produce correct output if the number of variables is greater than 9.

+3.copy paste the cnf file you want to execute in the cloned directory

-3.the program takes three arguments ,first is cnf file ,second is number of varaibles ,third is number of clauses.
+4.the program takes three arguments ,first is cnf file ,second is number of varaibles ,third is number of clauses.</br>
+If the name of file is example.cnf then execute it using following -->

 ```
 ./doge_sat example.cnf 3 3